msx98/text-generation-docker/README.md

 # Docker image for the Text Generation Web UI: A Gradio web UI for Large Language Models.
 Supports transformers, GPTQ, llama.cpp (GGUF), Llama models

+> [!NOTE]
+> The legacy APIs no longer work with the latest version of the
+> Text Generation Web UI, and have been deprecated since
+> November 2023 and have now been completely removed.
-**NOTE:** If you want to use the LEGACY API with chat support, please set the image tag to 1.9.5.
-The legacy chat API no longer works from version 1.10.0 onwards.
+> If you want to use the LEGACY APIs, please set the image tag
+> to `1.9.5`.
+You will also have to add port 6000 for the
+> legacy REST API and/or port 6005 for the legacy Websockets API.

 ## Installs